 You can apply different types of finishes – such as render, scratched render, dash or brick slips.
 But to keep things nice and simple we recommend the grained render every time.

-Most installers quite like installing the 1.5mm grained render as it is sits nicely in the middle of the other grain thicknesses and aesthetically it looks pretty good as well.
+Most installers quite like installing the 1.5mm grained render as it is sits nicely in the middle of the other grain thicknesses and aesthetically it looks really great.

 Different types of EWI Pro renders available: